Bedfordshire on Sunday: Distribution

 In 2012, Local World acquired Iliffe News & Media from Yattendon Group, and in turn this was acquired by Trinity Mirror.
 The newspaper's last edition was on 1 October 2017, (one of 40 local newspapers to close that year) and was replaced by a midweek newspaper with less emphasis on news and more on leisure activities called Bedfordshire Midweek, however this was closed after eight months of publication.

 Style

-The style of journalism was generally more sensationalist than a typical local paper, and time and again its front page stories have been picked up by the national press over the years.
-Most notable was a story about dead bodies being stored in a chapel at Bedford Hospital rather than a morgue in 2001.
+The style of journalism was generally more sensationalist than a typical local paper.
+Its front page stories were often picked up by the national press over the years, including a story about dead bodies being stored in a chapel at Bedford Hospital rather than a morgue in 2001.
 A story about a teenager being banned for life from the United States after insulting Barack Obama received worldwide attention in 2010.

 Online media

-Bedfordshire on Sunday published most of its news online for free, however Trinity Mirror shut the sites down shortly after the closure of the print edition.
+Bedfordshire on Sunday published most of its news online for free, but Trinity Mirror shut the sites down shortly after the closure of the print edition.